See more section

 David also maintains an active pro bono docket.
 In addition to advising non-profits and artistic organizations on intellectual property matters, his work focuses on social justice issues.
 He has briefed partisan gerrymandering cases in the U.S. Supreme Court, and represented a group of New Jersey- based corporations in support of DACA, emphasizing the imminent harm to the New Jersey economy if workers and families in the United States were no longer authorized to work.

 Outside the office, David is heavily involved in community and civic organizations.
-He is a Trustee and Vice President of Temple Sharey Tefilo-Israel, where he formerly chaired the Religious School Board and served as Vice President of Education.
+He is a Trustee and Vice President of Finance for Temple Sharey Tefilo-Israel, where he formerly chaired the Religious School Board and served as Vice President of Education.
 He chairs Federal Government Relations for the Community Relations Committee of the Jewish Federation of Greater Metrowest NJ, where he formerly chaired the Pluralism and Shard Society Committees and served on the Board of Trustees.
 From 2015-2017, he was a Wexner Heritage Foundation Scholar.
 He is a National Finance Chair of the Booker Victory Fund, and a co-chair of the Jewish Pluralism Legal Action Network.
 He has coached over 10 seasons of youth recreational and travel softball and baseball teams, and formerly chaired the Rules Committee for South Orange-Maplewood Baseball.

 When not advising clients and pursuing his many civic interests, David can often be found training for triathlons, running races, and swim meets.